Seongnam FC: Seongnam FC era (2014–present)

 In October 2013, Lee Jae-myung, the mayor of Seongnam, announced that Seongnam City Council had agreed to take over the club from Ilhwa Sports, and that it would henceforth be known as Seongnam FC.
 In December 2013, Seongnam City officially took over the club from Ilhwa Co., Ltd.

-They changed their symbol from chunma, which was the symbol of the Unification Church, to the magpie, the symbol of the Seongnam city.
-The yellow color of their uniform was also replaced with black.
-Their first manager Park Jong-hwan, who had managed the club from 1988 to 1996, returned to the club as manager once again.
+Seongnam changed its symbol from the cheonma, which was the symbol of the Unification Church, to the magpie, the symbol of the Seongnam City.
+The club's yellow uniform was also changed to black.
+Park Jong-hwan, who had managed the club from 1988 to 1996, became manager once again.

 The club played the first home game as Seongnam FC on 15 March 2014 against FC Seoul, resulting in a 0–0 draw.
-Their first post-rebranding victory came on 26 March, when they beat bitter rivals Suwon Samsung Bluewings 2–0.
+The first post-rebranding victory came on 26 March, when they beat bitter rivals Suwon Samsung Bluewings 2–0.
 The following month, manager Park Jong-hwan resigned after it was revealed that he had been assaulting players.

 After months of confusion, the club appointed Kim Hak-bum, who led the club during their glory years, as manager.
 His return turned out to be a success, as Seongnam not only escaped relegation but also won their third FA Cup trophy, beating FC Seoul in a penalty shoot-out.

 In the 2016 season, after Incheon's win over Suwon FC on the final day of the season, Seongnam finished 11th and were relegated to the second division for the first time in their history after being defeated by Gangwon FC on away goals rule in the promotion-relegation playoffs.

 Nam Ki-il was announced as the club's new manager on 6 December 2017, replacing Park Kyung-hoon.
 He led Seongnam FC to promotion back to the first division just one season after their relegation.
 Nam resigned his position as the manager of the club on 16 December 2019.
 Kim Nam-il was appointed as the club's new manager on 23 December 2019 to lead the club in the 2020 K League 1 season.

 In 2022, the club was once again relegated to K League 2.
 The club finished the 2024 K League 2 season at the bottom of the league table, but remained in the league as there is no promotion and relegation between K League 2 and K3 League.

-Facilities
+Stadium and facilities

-The club has played their home games in Tancheon Sports Complex since 2005.
+The club has played their home games in Tancheon Stadium in Yatap-dong, Bundang District, since 2005.
 The stadium earned the nickname "Tancheon Fortress" (탄천요새) in the 2000s due to the club's successful home record in the AFC Champions League.